wp-plugins/ajaxify-wordpress-site/readme.txt

 <br />Q: Search form is not working as ajaxify?
 <br />A: Please make sure that your search form tag id provided in AWS admin setting form.
 <br />Q: I don't want to make a link ajaxify, what to do?
-<br />A: Add 'no-ajaxy' class to the 'a' tag which you dont want to make ajaxify or put the parent tag IDs in first text box in AWS option form separated by comma(,).
+<br />A: Add 'no-ajaxy' class to the 'a' tag which you don't want to make ajaxify or put the parent tag IDs in first text box in AWS option form separated by comma(,).
 <br />Q: How to make Comment Reply link no-ajaxy?
 <br />A: Put the parent tag's ID in first text box in AWS options form.
 Eg: comments
 <br />Q: What if my some links are working fine when browser refresh but after first ajax load links are not working?
 <br />A: Actually most of the js files are present in HEAD tag and these are not reloading at the time of ajax page load.
 Try to put all your js events in js live functions.

 == Changelog ==

+= 1.5.4 =
+* Added: Support for BuddyPress.
+* Modification: Modified the code for search functionality and made it more flexible.
+* Optimized: Optimized the js code.

 = 1.5.3 =
 * Added: Transition Effect Enable/Disable option.